 - Playing audio equipment without headphones or so loud that it disrupts others.

-- Bringing animals, except for guide dogs and other service animals, into the library.
+- Bringing animals, except for guide dogs and other service animals as defined by the Americans with Disabilities Act (ADA), into the library.

 - Using skateboards, roller skates, and other sports equipment on library property.
 They may be brought into the library while the owner is looking for materials.
 Bicycles are not allowed in the library or entrance areas and must be parked in designated areas outside the library.